tmhglnd/mercury/docs/02-instrument.md

 ## fx

 Apply an effect to the sound of the instrument.
 The first argument is always the fx-name.
 The following arguments depend on the used effect.
+See [FX Documentation](./04-fx.md#fx) for more details on individual effects.

 ```
 set <name> fx(<fxname> <arg1> <arg2> ... <arg-n>)